ozgur-ozer/starter-hugo-academic/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Science, technology, and innovation policy
+  - Science, technology and innovation policy
   - Development policy
   - Higher education policy
   - International research collaborations and networks